 Plan to attend the ACVO conference.
 Many Diplomates have told us this was an invaluable resource when they were seeking their own residency.
 The ACVO hosts a resident/mentor's session where prospective residents, and prospective and existing mentors attend to ask questions and make contacts.
 At the conference there is also resident directed education that you could attend along with other networking events.
 Visit www.ACVOconference.org for more information.
 (Interns and students are offered reduced rates.)

-Consider attending a local chapter ophthalmology conference (Check the ACVO calendar for postings and contact information.)
+Consider attending a local chapter ophthalmology meeting (Check the ACVO calendar for postings and contact information.)

 Join veterinary ophthalmology discussions on Facebook [Enter veterinary ophthalmology into FB search, anyone can sign up.
 Note: This is not an official ACVO site at this time.]